harryworld/cuhk-iot-workshop/first_site/install_google_chrome.md

 ### Purposes

-Common browsers nowadays include Internet Explorer, Chrome, Firefox and Safari etc. For web development, we would highly prefer to use Google Chrome, since it is more developer-friendly, especially with
+Common browsers nowadays include Internet Explorer, Chrome, Firefox and Safari etc. For web development, we would highly prefer to use Google Chrome, since it is more developer-friendly, especially with the Inspector Console.

 ### Steps